- New Zealand

 Koh Samui is the largest of the islands and offers an abundance of restaurants, hotels, cafes and beach bars.
 For those looking to enjoy a cultural experience, there are unlimited options here.
 Visit several temples, take the opportunity to visit the ethical Samui Elephant Sanctuary, learn how to cook traditional dishes or practice Muay Thai.

 If you catch a boat from Koh Samui, it’s possible to island hop to the smaller but no less lively island of Koh Phangan, which is famed for its full moon parties.
 You can also cruise to Koh Tao, great for keen snorkelers and scuba divers.
-Now, discover more things to do in Koh Samui.
+Now, discover more Koh Samui day tours and experiences.

 April is a very popular month to visit Thailand due to the excellent weather and the annual Songkran festival which marks Thai New Year.
 The 13th of the month is the actual day but the celebrations always cover a couple of days in April.